About me

 My vision

 I was inspired at an early age by the Renaissance, especially Leonardo da Vinci.
 I studied Art History for many years and wanted to be an Art Historian.
-Along the way, I also began painting and continue to this day.
+Along the way, I also began painting.
 I am especially inspired by many of the Impressionists, including John Singer Sargant, Vincent Van Gogh, Mary Cassatt, Pissarro, Claude Monet and others.
-In addition, I’m inspired by the Abstract Expressionists, such as Helen Frankenthaler, Elaine de Kooning and Jackson Pollack.
-Finally, I am moved by the Surrealists, Salvatore Dali, and most especially, Giorgio de Chiro, whom I met while in Rome in the early 1970’s.
-Finally, my most I admire and love the work of more contemporary artists such as Andrew Wyeth, Jamie Wyeth, and Georgia O’Keefe.
+I am moved by early 19th Century artists who painted the west, including Charles Russell, but most especially, George Catlin and revere his amazing images of Native American peoples.
+In addition, I’m enthralled by Abstract Expressionism and artists such as Helen Frankenthaler, Elaine de Kooning and Jackson Pollack, while my favorites are Jasper Johns and Robert Rauschenberg.
+Finally, I really love the Surrealists like Salvatore Dali, and most especially, Giorgio de Chirico, whom I met while in Rome in the early 1970’s.
+Contemporary artists I admire are Andrew and Jamie Wyeth, Georgia O’Keeffe and Southwest artists Randy Pijoan and Tony Ortega, both of whom became friends.

 I hope you enjoy my site!